 Sustainable procurement, also known as green procurement or sustainable purchasing, occurs when a company adopts and integrate corporate social responsibility (CSR) principles into the procurement processes and decisions while also ensuring they meet company requirements.
-It goes hand-in-hand with ethical procurement, which involves making sure an organization is handling all procurement processes and procedures with ethics in mind.
-The key difference is that sustainable procurement goes beyond the organization itself to determine how procurement practices affect the environment, society, and the economy alongside price and quality.
+It goes hand-in-hand with ethical procurement, which involves making sure an organisation is handling all procurement processes and procedures with ethics in mind.
+The key difference is that sustainable procurement goes beyond the organisation itself to determine how procurement practices affect the environment, society, and the economy alongside price and quality.

-Implementing sustainable procurement in your organization integrates requirements, specifications, and criteria that are compatible with protecting the environment and society.
+Implementing sustainable procurement in your organisation integrates requirements, specifications, and criteria that are compatible with protecting the environment and society.
 It goes beyond not using child labor in developing countries or hazardous materials that can damage the environment and people’s health.
 It considers a business’ impact on economic development, natural resources, greenhouse gas and climate change, and overall environmental impacts, as well as social impacts.

 Why Invest in Sustainable Procurement?

 The main reason companies opt to invest in developing sustainable procurement practices are:

 Risk is associated with all vendors an organisation chooses to partner with.
 However, relationships with suppliers who engage in bad practices, such as using child labour or contributing heavily to local pollution, may have a financial impact on brand value.

 There’s also risk associated with the economic cost of sustainable procurement disruptions, such as noncompliance with industry environmental regulations.

 Investing sustainable procurement practices ensures you only work with suppliers who are also doing their part in terms of CSR and keeps your organisation in compliance with environmental regulations.